particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Updated carriers 2026-03-04

+Updated the 4G bands for cellular carriers that did not previously list 4G bands as several have added support since the last update.

 ### Schema editor fix 2026-03-02

 Fixed an error in the [schema editor](/reference/tracker/tracker-configuration/#schema-editor) tutorial that prevented it from loading.